theaathish/Blizzen-Creations-Tagverse/README.md

 ## 📄 License

-This project is proprietary software owned by Blizzen Creations Academy.
+This project is proprietary software owned by Blizzen Creations.

 ---